bentonow/bento-node-sdk/README.md

 🐶 Battle-tested by [NativShark](https://nativshark.com) Bento Production (a Bento customer)!

 ❤️ Thank you @HelloKashif from [IPInfo](https://ipinfo.io) for your contribution.
+❤️ Thank you @jonsherrard from [Devular](https://www.devular.com/) for your contribution.

 - [Installation](#Installation)
 - [Get Started](#Get-Started)